List of Anthrax members: 1992 onwards

 Dan Spitz left Anthrax in 1995 to become a professional watchmaker.
 Guitars on Stomp 442 were recorded by Ian, Benante, Paul Crook and Pantera's Dimebag Darrell.
 Crook remained with Anthrax for touring and recording after the release of Stomp 442, although never became an official member.
 He was replaced in August 2001 by former Boiler Room guitarist Rob Caggiano.
-Bello briefly left in March 2004 to join Helmet, with Joey Vera temporarily taking his place.
-It was announced in September 2005 that Belladonna, Spitz and Bello would return to Anthrax for a reunion tour and potentially new recordings.
+Bello briefly left in March 2004, with Joey Vera temporarily taking his place.
+It was announced in September 2005 that Spitz, Bello and Belladonna would return to Anthrax for a reunion tour and potentially new recordings.
 Alive 2 was recorded on the tour, but by January 2007 the reunion had fallen through as Belladonna had reportedly chosen not to continue working with the other members.

 By the end of 2007, the group had enlisted Dan Nelson as its new lead vocalist and brought back Caggiano.
 However, after recording a new album with the band, Nelson left in July 2009 and was replaced for future tour dates by Bush.
 Belladonna returned to Anthrax the following year, making his first appearance at June's "big four" show and re-recording vocals on the album Worship Music.
-Caggiano left the band in January 2013, with Shadows Fall guitarist Jon Donais taking his place a week later.
+Caggiano left the band in January 2013, with Shadows Fall lead guitarist Jon Donais taking his place a week later.